Things that seem weird when you go to Europe

 Store hours.
 Store hours can seem a bit weird in some places, mostly in the warmer countries.
 They’ll often be open in the morning, close down for a few hours in the early afternoon, then be open again in the late afternoon to late evening.
 Often the hours are dependent on the store – family owned stores especially follow these rules (big chain stores don’t.
 I usually find early afternoon is the perfect time to do grocery shopping in Spain because nobody else is in there).

 I’m going to be accused of generalizing here.
-But you have to generalize when summarizing 700 million odd people living in the 51 countries that make up Europe.
+But you have to generalize when summarizing 700 million odd people living in the 51 countries (or 44 as some are quick to point out) that make up Europe.

 Our thoughts and observations on Europeans and how they compare principally to North Americans.